 As of December 5th, 2019, Landbay will no longer offer retail peer to peer lending.
 New investors will no longer be accepted and existing investors funds were returned to their accounts.

 - Loans secured by buy-to-let property owned by experienced landlords

-- Interest accrues instantly upon investment, even if your money is in the queue
+- Interest accrues instantly upon investment, even if your money was in the queue

 - Possible exit depending on demand

-- Super easy to use / set and forget with auto reinvestment
+- Very easy to use / set and forget with auto-reinvestment

 - Lower risk = lower return rates